pavlo-myskov/get-job/README.md

 After the vacancy is created, the Employer will be redirected to the My Vacancies page.
 Before the vacancy will be displayed on the Job Search page, it has to be approved by the Admin.
 The Admin can approve or reject the vacancy from the Admin panel if the vacancy does not meet the requirements.

+*Notifications*
+The administration receives an email notification about the new job post and can approve or reject it in the Admin panel.
+Once the vacancy is approved or rejected, the user receives an email notification with the job post status.
+If the job is approved, the jobseekers can view the vacancy on the Job Search page and apply for it.
+If the job is rejected, the Employer can update the vacancy and submit it again.

 ![create vacancy page](docs/images/features/Create-Vacancy.png)

 #### My Vacancies